Shop RNIB Donate now

 I’ve also become a speaker for Guide Dogs.
 One of the roles that I’ve just undertaken through them is to visit Brownies and Scouts groups to lead awareness training about vision impairment.
 When my children were in school, they never learned anything about vision impairment or disability.
 So, I’m really passionate about raising awareness to the younger generation, as they are the future employers and leaders.”

-“I’m now also a sight loss counsellor with the Thomas Pocklington Trust.
+“I’m now a member of the sight loss council at Thomas Pocklington Trust.
 We work on campaigns that generate awareness around the barriers that those with vision impairment face.
 One that we have been working on recently is focused on the retail environment.
 We ran a store in Shepherds Bush Westfield Shopping Centre and spoke with retailers and the general public about ways in which they can be more mindful of shoppers with vision impairment.
 We showed them various apps that enable those of us with vision impairment to read products and find items in shops.
 We also had boards up with information on how to approach and assist us while shopping; things like simply asking us whether we need assistance and how to make sure pathways are safe for us to navigate around.”

 Challenging misconceptions